Published: 16 October 2019

 “This welcome report comes at a critical moment for commercial clinical research in the UK and gives further support to the Life Sciences Industrial Strategy’s assertion of the vital importance of clinical research to the UK economy.”

-A copy of the 2016 report is available on request.
+A copy of the 2016 report is also available on request.